koriaf/parks-bce-integration-bookable-things/api.rst

   (some of them filled automatically, some of them empty).

   "Customer" field is not much defined currently but will contain some data useful for both parties to identify the coming people.
+Please come to us with your requirements for that field if you need something specific here.

   The original agent (booking creator) and the product delivery organisation will be able to update it (change status, provide more details, etc).

+  When placing the reservation, for cases when some space(s) assigned, the space reservation will be performed as well transparently to user (if success) or error about space busy will be raised (if failed).

 Reservation update